Annapreto23/TangoSIDM_DMFraction/data/Observational_datasets/raw_data/README_Barnabe_2011.txt

 Quotes to rewrite correctly : https://arxiv.org/pdf/1102.2261.pdf

+"We combine in a self-consistent way the constraints from both gravitational lensing and stellar kinematics to perform a detailed investigation of the internal mass distribution, amount of dark matter, and dynamical structure of the sixteen early-type lens galaxies from the SLACS Survey, at z = 0.08 − 0.33, for which both HST/ACS and NICMOS high-resolution imaging and VLT VIMOS integral-field spectroscopy are available.
+Based on this data set, we analyze the inner regions of the galaxies, i.e. typically within one (three-dimensional) effective radius re, under the assumption of axial symmetry and by constructing dynamical models supported by two-integral stellar distribution functions (DFs)."

 "While calculating a lower limit for the dark matter content is useful, galaxies need not have maximal bulges.
 We therefore set the scale for the luminous mass profiles by adopting, for each system, the stellar mass inferred from stellar population synthesis models,